 Cost savings result by reducing the amount of raw material, machining, and tooling required to produce a completed part.
 Design flexibility allows a portion of part construction from cast iron and the balance by steel.
-The joining of dissimilar metals is possible where conventional methods may not work.
+The joining of dissimilar metals like welding cast iron to mild steel is possible where conventional methods may not work.

 The AFW team will work with you to engineer the correct design solution and ensure superior strength for all critical part areas.

 Click to view other examples of welding dissimilar metal shapes.